sinux-l5d/studentbox-doc/content/research/api/grpc.md

 draft: false
 tags: []
 aliases:
   - grpc
   - gRPC
 ---

 gRPC is "a high performance, open source universal RPC framework"[^grpcio].
-RPC stands for *Remote Procedure Call*, which is a kind of API that abstract the complexity of making calls to a remote API by providing to the developer functions that works like if it was local[^wikipedia].
+RPC stands for _Remote Procedure Call_, which is a kind of API that abstracts the complexity of making calls to a remote API by providing to the developer functions that works like if it was local[^wikipedia].

 > [!quote] Quote
 >
 > gRPC uses HTTP/2 under the covers, but HTTP is not exposed to the API designer[^googlecloud]

 gRPC uses [[research/api/protobuf|Protocol Buffers]] as a serialisation format by default, but can use [[research/api/json|JSON]].
 It works by extending the syntax of a `.proto` file.

-We need to define the messages (basic Protobuf structure) that will be exchanged whenever it's a argument or a return value, along with the `services`, that describe the procedures available.
+We need to define the messages (basic Protobuf structure) that will be exchanged whenever it's an argument or a return value, along with the `services`, that describe the procedures available.

 > [!example] Example from official tutorial[^grpcio]
 >
 > First the messages:
+>
 > ```protobuf
 > // The request message containing the user's name.
 > message HelloRequest {
 >   string name = 1;
 > }
 >
 > // The response message containing the greetings
 > message HelloReply {
 >   string message = 1;
 > }
 > ```
 >
-> and then the gRPC syntax to declare a *service, a set of procedures*:
+> and then the gRPC syntax to declare a _service, a set of procedures_:
+>
 > ```protobuf
 > // The greeter service definition.
 > service Greeter {